spautz/limited-cache/README.md

 recentResults.reset();
 ```

-Use `LimitedCacheObject` for a nicer developer experience, using Proxies:
+Use `LimitedCacheObject` for a nicer developer experience, using Proxy:

 ```javascript
 const recentResults = LimitedCacheObject();